lycus/mci/docs/terminology.rst

 programming language, a basic block can be considered a label which a ``goto`` statement can transfer control to.

+FFI
++++

+Abbreviation for foreign function interface.
+It can either refer to the concept of calling a native function dynamically at runtime, or the actual action of doing so.

 GC
 ++